wcerfgba/moneylab-nft-essay/nft-good.md

 Really they're just machine-readable receipts.
 These receipts can solve the funding problem faced by digital artists, because they allow artists to run fundraisers for their artworks...
+... and then afford access to funders once the artwork is completed,